 Dr. Steven Wengel, assistant vice chancellor for campus wellness for UNMC, explored stress management for family caregivers.

 What Is a Solutions Group?

 These gatherings provide opportunities for caregivers to learn how to deal with different issues they may face, obtain skills and knowledge, and engage in great discussions.
 Attendees also are able to to interact with others in similar circumstances.
 Upcoming meetings will address questions and challenges caregivers face.

 There are four active groups in the Omaha area, and each one meets at a different location.
 Download a Solutions Group flyer.

-Note: Solutions Groups are now meeting periodically.
+Note: Solutions Groups are now meeting approximately every other month.
 Registration is required for each attendance.
 CDC guidelines will be followed.
 Masks are mandatory, and social distancing will be observed.
 No food is allowed; bring your own beverages.
 To register to attend a meeting, contact Nancy by email or text 402-312-9324.
 Include the date and location of the meeting you wish to attend.

 The Servite Center of Compassion, 72nd and Ames Circle